ArhanChaudhary/qter/media/paper/paper.typ

 === IDA\* optimizations

-We employ a number of tricks to improve the running time for Qter's IDA\* tree search.
+We employ a number of tricks to improve the running time of the Cycle Combination Solver's IDA\* tree search.

 ==== SIMD

-We enhance the speed of puzzle operations through the use of puzzle-specific SIMD.
-When the Cycle Combination Solver puzzle is the Rubik's Cube, we use a SIMD-optimized compacted representation, enabling for specialized SIMD algorithms to compose two Rubik's Cube states @qter-simd2 and test for a Cycle Combination Solver solution @qter-simd1.
+We enhance the speed of puzzle operations through the use of puzzle-specific SIMD on AVX2 and Neon instruction set architectures.
+Namely, the `VPSHUFB` instruction on AVX2 and the `tbl.8`/`tbl.16` instructions on Neon perform permutation composition in one clock cycle, enabling for specialized SIMD algorithms to compose two Rubik's Cube states @qter-simd2 and test for a Cycle Combination Solver solution @qter-simd1.
 They have both been disassembled and highly optimized at the instruction level.
+Additionally, the puzzle-specific SIMD uses compacted representations optimized for the permutation composition instructions.
+For example, it uses a representation of a Rubik's Cube state that can fit in a single `YMM` CPU register on AVX2 and in the `D` and `Q` CPU registers on Neon.

+Pruning table generation also uses puzzle-specific SIMD.
+To generate a pruning table on the corners orbit, we need to use a different Rubik's Cube representation because we don't want to waste CPU caring about what happens to edges.
+So, every orbit has its own specialized SIMD representation and algorithms.

-We leave the precise details at the prescribed references; they are outside of the scope of this article.
+*We leave the precise details at the prescribed references; we defer our discussion of how the SIMD algorithms work for a later revision.*

-==== Branching factor reduction
+==== Canonical sequences

+At every increasing depth level of the IDA\* search tree we explore $18$ times as many nodes.
+We formally call this number the _branching factor_—the average number of child nodes visited by a parent node.
+A few clever observations can reduce the branching factor.

 We observe that we never want to rotate the same face twice.
 For example, if we perform $R$ followed by $R'$, we've just reversed the move done at the previous level of the tree.
 Similarly if we perform $R$ followed by another $R$, we could have simply done $\R2$ straight away.
 In general, any move should not be followed by another move in the same _move class_, the set of all move powers.
-This reduces the _branching factor_ of the child nodes from $18$ for all $18$ moves to $15$.
-Additionally, we don't want to search both $R L$ and $L R$ because they commute, and produce the same state.
-So, we assume that $R$ (or $\R2, R'$) never follows $L$ (or $\L2, L'$).
-In general, we only search a total ordering of commutative move classes, and this further reduces the branching factor $15$ to about $13.348$ @canonical-sequence nodes.
-We use an optimized finite state machine to avoid searching redundant moves.
+This reduces the branching factor of the child nodes from $18$ for all $18$ moves to $15$.
+Additionally, we don't want to search both $R L$ and $L R$ because they commute, and result in the same net action.
+So, we assume that $R$ (or $\R2, R'$) never follows $L$ (or $\L2, L'$), and in general, we only permit searching commutative move classes strictly in a single order only.
+Sequences that satisfy these two conditions are called _canonical sequences_.

+What does the second condition reduce our branching factor from $15$ to?
+We start by counting the number of canonical sequences at length $N$, denoted $a_n$, using a recurrence relation.
+We consider the last move of the sequence $M_1$, the second to last move $M_2$, and the third to last move $M_3$.
+The recurrence relation can be constructed by analyzing two cases:

+- Case 1: $M_1$ and $M_2$ do not commute.

+    In this case, $a_n$ is simply $a_(n-1)$ multiplied by the number of possibilities of $M_1$.
+Since $M_1$ and $M_2$ do not commute, $M_1$ cannot be $M_2$ ($-1$) nor its opposite face ($-1$).
+Therefore, $M_1$ must be one of $6 - 1 - 1 = 4$ move classes, or one of the $4 * 3 = 12$ possible moves.
+We can establish that the first component in the recurrence relation for $a_n$ is $12a_(n-1)$.

+- Case 2: $M_1$ and $M_2$ commute.

+    We need to be careful to only count $M_1$ and $M_2$ one time so we count them in pairs.
+In this case, $a_n$ is simply $a_(n-2)$ multiplied by the number of strictly ordered $(M_1, M_2)$ pairs.
+There are $3$ pairs of commutative move classes: $\FB, \UD, "and" \RL$.
+We have to discard one of these pairs because $M_3$ necessarily commutes with the move classes in one of these pairs since the union of all of these pairs is every move.
+Such a canonical sequence where the subsequence $M_3 M_2 M_1$ all commute cannot exist because one of those moves will always violate the strict move class ordering.
+For example, if $M_1$ is $L$ and $M_2$ is $R$, then there is no possible option for $M_3$ that makes the full sequence a canonical sequence.

+    Each move class in each pair can perform three moves, which implies that each pair contributes $3 * 3 = 9$ possible moves.
+Overall we find this number to be $(3 - 1) * 9 = 18$ possible moves.
+We can establish that the second component in the recurrence relation for $a_n$ is $18a_(n-2)$.

+$a_n$ can be thought of as the superposition of these two cases.
+Hence, $a_n = 12a_(n-1) + 18a_(n-2)$.
+The standard recurrence relation solving process follows:

+$
+    & a_n = r^n \
+    & r^n = 12r^(n-1) + 18r^(n-2) \
+    & r^(n-2)(-r^2 + 12r + 18) = 0 \
+    & r = (-12 plus.minus sqrt(12^2 - 4(-1)(18))) / (2(-1)) \
+    & r_1 = 6 + 3sqrt(6) tilde.eq 13.348 \
+    & cancel(r_2 = 6 - 3sqrt(6) tilde.eq -1.348, cross: #true) \
+    & a_n tilde.eq 13.348^n
+$

+Our new branching factor is approximately $13.348$!

+You might have noticed that $a_n$ for $n >= 1$ is fractional implying a fractional number of nodes visited.
+It turns out that $a_n$ is not an exact bound on the number of distinct positions at sequence length $N$ but merely an upper bound.
+This is because the formula overcounts, and the actual number is always lower: it considers canonical sequences that produce equivalent states such as $\R2$ $\L2$ $\U2$ $\D2$ and $\U2$ $\D2$ $\R2$ $\L2$ as two distinct positions.
+It turns out it is extremely nontrivial to describe and account for these equivalences, to the point where it's not worth doing so: at shallow and medium depths, $a_n$ roughly stays within $10%$ of the actual distinct position count.
+The Cycle Combination Solver considers the extra work negligible and searches equivalent canoncial sequences anyways.
+The Big O time complexity of the IDA\* search algorithm can be realized as $O(13.348^n)$.

+The Cycle Combination Solver uses an optimized finite state machine to perform the canonical sequence optimization.

+==== Sequence symmetry

+We use a special form of symmetry reduction during the search we call _sequence symmetry_, first observed by Rokicki @sequence-symmetry and improved by our implementation.
+Some solution to the Cycle Combination Solver $A B C D$ conjugated by $A^(-1)$ yields $A^(-1) (A B C D) A = B C D A$, which we observe to also be a rotation of the original sequence as well as a solution to the Cycle Combination Solver by the properties of conjugation discussed earlier.
+Repeatedly applying this conjugation:

+$
+       & A^(-1) (A B C D) A = B C D A \
+    => & B^(-1) (B C D A) B = C D A B \
+    => & C^(-1) (C D A B) C = D A B C \
+    => & D^(-1) (D A B C) D = A B C D \
+$

+forms an equivalence class based on all the rotations of sequences that are all solutions to the Cycle Combination Solver.
+The key is to search a single representative sequence in this equivalence class to avoid duplicate work.
+We choose the representative as the lexicographically minimal sequence because this restriction is easy to embed in IDA\* search through a simple modification to the recursive algorithm @sequence-symmetry-impl.

+We can extend our prior definition of canoncial sequences to include sequence symmetry as a third condition.
+How does sequence symmetry affect the number of canonical sequnces at depth $N$?
+Because a sequence of length $N$ has $N$ rotations, sequence symmetry logically divides total number of nodes visited by $N$, but only in the best case.
+The canonical sequence $R$ $U$ $R$ $U$ $R$ $U$ only has $2$ members in its rotational equivalence class, not $6$, so the average value to divide by is actually a bit less than $N$.
+It follows that the average number of canonical sequences at depth $N$ is bound by $Omega(13.348^n/n)$ and $O(13.348^n)$.
+Less-than-formal testing has shown this number to typically be right in the middle of these two bounds.

+Furthermore, we take advantage of the fact that the shortest sequence can never start and end with moves in the same move class.
+Otherwise, the end could be rotated to the start and combined together, contradicting the shortest sequence assumption.
+This optimization only applies to the last depth in IDA\*, it turns out to be surprisingly effective because most of the time is spent there.

+// TODO: commutative endings
+// TODO:  does not affect the time complexity

 ==== Pathmax